ckavanagh21/phil-spam-script/README.md

 # phil-spam-script
 Spam script for spaming comment sections in various phils for pikapp.
+This program acts as an automated keyboard input, so you don't have to manually type in comments.

+Here's the easiest way to use the program:
+1. Download the entire folder and extract it.
+2. Go to the "dist" folder.
+Run the "spam_script.exe".

 Tutorial: https://youtu.be/UMK7mCgLHB4
 (The tutorial is slightly outdated.
 Ignore the part where I tell you to edit the file and instead just run it.)